kubernetes/enhancements/keps/sig-storage/20200120-skip-permission-change.md

 ### Goals

- - Allow volume ownership and permission to be skipped during mount
+ - Allow volume ownership and permission change to be skipped during mount

 ### Non-Goals